Pjanssen/ScriptCenter/README.md

 ##Building using build.bat
 1. Fork the project, or download the source from `https://github.com/Pjanssen/ScriptCenter/zipball/master`
-2. Adjust the build/build.bat to reflect correct ManagedServices.dll path
+2. Adjust MaxDir in build/build.bat to reflect the correct path to ManagedServices.dll
 3. Run build.bat
 4. The compiled files are located in build/deploy/